flame-engine/flame/doc/other_modules/flame_oxygen/components.md

 The `AngleComponent` is as its name implies is a component that describe the angle of an entity.
 And it is registered to the world by default.
 The angle is in radians.

-This component is especially useful when you are using the [BaseSystem](#basesystem).
+This component is especially useful when you are using the `BaseSystem`.
 But can also be used for your own angle logic.

 Creating an angled entity using OxygenGame: